Man City misery returns as Vardy and Leicester expose flaws at both | Goal.com

 City dominated early possession here against Brendan Rodgers' side, but there were warning signs when the lightning breaks of Vardy, Harvey Barnes and Dennis Praet threatened to catch them on the break.

-With John Stones missing again through injury, teenager Eric Garcia, who does not want to sign a contract extension amid interest from Barcelona, was left with the task of attempting to stop Vardy.
+With John Stones missing again due to not being fully fit, teenager Eric Garcia, who does not want to sign a contract extension amid interest from Barcelona, was left with the task of attempting to stop Vardy.

 The young Spain international was blameless for Vardy’s first penalty after Kyle Walker was caught on the wrong side of the striker and needlessly yanked him down.